There are several reasons why you want to keep mice outside the household.

 If there is nothing to consume in your home, there is no reason for the mice to stay around.

-I know that you only have mice in your walls and not in your house, but a safe stance would be to assume that the mice will find a way into your home eventually.
+I know you only have mice in your walls and not in your house, but a safe stance would be to assume that the mice will eventually find a way into your home.

 Do NOT Use Poison

 Using poison for mouse control is (in my opinion) not a good idea in general.
-Although it is a good option if you can contain the mouse.
+However, it is a good option if you can contain the mouse.

 If you casually throw poison around your home or your yard, you run the risk of 2 things happening:

-- The mice die in your walls – a very expensive mistake!
+- The mice die in your walls – a costly mistake!

 - You could kill other wildlife – be humane!